 My first proper stop of my Trans Siberian trip was Mongolia.
 After a 30 hour train from Beijing to Mongolia’s Capital Ulaan Bataar, I arrived around 8am and went straight to my hostel.
-I only had a day and a half in ‘UB’ so I had to be efficient with my sightseeing, I like to call it speed-tourism, so if you’re in the same situation be sure to check out these things in UB:
+I only had a day and a half in ‘UB’, before I head off on a safari in Mongolia, so I had to be efficient with my sightseeing, I like to call it speed-tourism.
+Be careful if you party here though, I had a crazy stabbing experience.
+Anyway, if you’re in the same situation be sure to check out these things in UB

 1) Gandan (Khiid) Monastery: